Fragmented imaginary-time evolution for early-stage quantum signal processors: Introduction

 \section{Introduction}

-QITE is central not only to ground-state optimisations \citep{VariationalQuITE19,motta2020,Gomes20,Sunetal21,Nishi21} but also to partition-function estimation and quantum Gibbs-state sampling \ \citep{PW09, BB10,temme2011,YA-G12,KB16,chowdhury2017,QSDP17,brandao2017,QSDP17,vanApeldoorn2020quantumsdpsolvers,gilyen2019,variationalGibbssampler20,KKB20,CSS21}, i.e. the task of preparing thermal quantum states at tunable inverse temperature $\beta$.
+{Given a Hamiltonian $H$ and an inverse temperature $\beta\geq0$, QITE is the task of evolving quantum states according to the non-unitary propagator $e^{-\beta H}$.} QITE is central not only to ground-state optimisations \cite{VariationalQuITE19,motta2020,Gomes20,Sunetal21,Nishi21} but also to partition-function estimation and quantum Gibbs-state sampling \ \cite{PW09, BB10,temme2011,YA-G12,KB16,chowdhury2017,QSDP17,brandao2017,vanApeldoorn2020quantumsdpsolvers,gilyen2019,variationalGibbssampler20,KKB20,CSS21}, i.e. the task of preparing thermal quantum states at tunable inverse temperature $\beta$.
 This is both fundamentally relevant and useful for notable algorithmic applications.
-For instance, even though approximating ground states of generic Hamiltonians is not expected to be efficient even on a quantum computer -- as it can solve QMA-complete problems \citep{QMAcomp06} --, significant speed-ups over classical simulations are possible.
-This has motivated several ground-state cooling algorithms (with and without QITE), specially for combinatorial optimisations \citep{AdibaticQC00,QAOA14, Qbacktracking15,motta2020,QAOAGoogleExp21} or molecular electronic structures \citep{VQE14,IonVQE18,adapativeVQE19,VariationalQuITE19}.
-On the other hand, Gibbs-state samplers are used as main sub-routines for quantum semi-definite programme solvers \citep{brandao2017,QSDP17,vanApeldoorn2020quantumsdpsolvers} or for training \citep{KW17,WW19,variationalQRBM20} quantum machine-learning models {\citep{Biamonte17, QBoltzmann18}, e.g}.
-Moreover, QITE also enables quantizations \citep{motta2020} of the METTS or Lanczos algorithms, which directly simulate certain thermal properties without Gibbs-state sampling.
+For instance, even though approximating ground states of generic Hamiltonians is not expected to be efficient even on a quantum computer -- as it can solve QMA-complete problems \cite{QMAcomp06} --, significant speed-ups over classical simulations are possible.
+This has motivated several ground-state cooling algorithms (with and without QITE), especially for combinatorial optimisations \cite{AdibaticQC00,QAOA14, Qbacktracking15,motta2020,QAOAGoogleExp21} or molecular electronic structures \cite{VQE14,IonVQE18,adapativeVQE19,VariationalQuITE19}.
+On the other hand, Gibbs-state samplers are used as main sub-routines for quantum semi-definite program solvers \cite{brandao2017,QSDP17,vanApeldoorn2020quantumsdpsolvers} or for training \cite{KW17,WW19,variationalQRBM20} quantum machine-learning models {\cite{Biamonte17, QBoltzmann18}, e.g}.
+Moreover, QITE also enables quantizations \cite{motta2020} of the METTS or Lanczos algorithms, which directly simulate certain thermal properties without Gibbs-state sampling.